Pollinators: Birds, Bees and Beneficial Insects

 Checking the Health of Stored Plant Bulbs

 Anybody with a green thumb can tell you the many great reasons for storing plant bulbs between seasons.
 This is especially important for dahlias and gladiolas.
-If you dig up your bulbs, rather than leaving them in the earth for the winter months, it’s essential to check the health of stored bulbs to avoid moisture, mold, mildew and other threats.
-Time spent inspecting your stored plant bulbs can save you hours of frustration later.
-Use these tips from our NJ garden center to help you root out rotting bulbs.
-Leave them unchecked, and you risk starting the spring planting season with nothing but bad bulbs, as infection on one bulb can quickly spread to others.
+If you dig up your bulbs instead of leaving them in the ground over the winter, it’s essential to check the health of your stored bulbs.
+This helps prevent moisture buildup, mold, mildew, and other potential threats.
+Taking time to inspect your stored plant bulbs can save you hours of frustration later.
+Follow these tips from our NJ garden center to identify and remove rotting bulbs.

 Read More »